 Basil seeds are edible and are typically consumed after having been soaked in water.
 There are commercial basil seed drinks available on the market.
 As the seeds soak, they become quite gelatinous.
 They are used in drinks and desserts throughout Asia.
 Sharbet-e-rihab is a popular Persian drink.
 Fun fact, the word “rihan” is the Farsi and Arabic word for basil.
 Basil seeds also feature in Falooda, a refreshing summer treat from India.

-Genoese Basil: A classic Italian sweet basil variety perfect for Walnut Pesto, Sicilian pesto, salads, bruschetta, and pizza.
+Genovese Basil: A classic Italian sweet basil variety perfect for Walnut Pesto, Sicilian pesto, salads, bruschetta, and bruschetta pizza.
 The leaves are dark green and the leaves can get quite large (up to 3” in length).
 For me, this is an excellent variety to grow in the home garden or hydroponically indoors.

 Thai Basil: This variety includes several cultivars including Sweet Thai and Cinnamon basil.
 They have a distinctive aroma and taste that is almost spicy or reminiscent of licorice.
 Their flowers are strikingly beautiful, forming purple clusters.
 Thai basil is used in a range of Southeast Asian dishes such as Thai curries, soups and salads.

 Lettuce Leaf basil: As the name suggests, the leaves of this variety are lettuce-like.
 They are large and can reach the size of your palm.
-They are milder in flavor but can still be used to make pesto or thinly sliced (chiffonade) and added to bruschetta, crostini, soups and salads.
+They are milder in flavor but can still be used to make pesto or thinly sliced (chiffonade) and added to burrata bruschetta, crostini, soups and salads.

 Purple Basil: Strikingly beautiful, purple basil adds a pop of color to any dish.
 I recommend only consuming purple basil in fresh applications like salads.
 The color will change if subjected to heat.